zio/zio/docs/reference/core/cause.md

 ### Stackless

-The `Stackless` cause is to store stack traces and execution traces.
-It has a boolean stackless flag which denotes that the ZIO runtime should print the full stack trace of the inner cause or just print the few lines of it.
+The `Stackless` cause stores stack traces and execution traces.
+It has a boolean `stackless` flag which denotes whether the ZIO runtime should print the full stack trace of the inner cause or just print a few lines of it.

-For example, the `ZIO.dieMessage` uses the `Stackless`:
+For example, `ZIO.dieMessage` uses `Stackless`:

 ```scala mdoc:compile-only
 import zio._